kppullin/vagrant-playground/couchbase/README.md

 ## Usage

 - Install vagrant: http://www.vagrantup.com/downloads.html
-- Download the Ubuntu 14 LTS box from: https://oss-binaries.phusionpassenger.com/vagrant/boxes/latest/ubuntu-14.04-amd64-vbox.box
+- Load the Ubuntu 14 LTS box
-- Load the Ubuntu box.
-We'll do this three times, one for each node in the `Ubuntu14` cluster
-  - `vagrant box add Ubuntu14-1 /path/to/ubuntu-14.04-amd64-vbox.box`
-  - `vagrant box add Ubuntu14-2 /path/to/ubuntu-14.04-amd64-vbox.box`
-  - `vagrant box add Ubuntu14-3 /path/to/ubuntu-14.04-amd64-vbox.box`
+  - `vagrant box add Ubuntu14 https://oss-binaries.phusionpassenger.com/vagrant/boxes/latest/ubuntu-14.04-amd64-vbox.box`

 - Run vagrant
   - `cd /path/to/vagrant-playground/couchbase`
   - `vagrant up`

 ### Set up the cluster

-The Couchbase chef cookbook does not configure the Couchbase cluster.
+The Couchbase chef cookbook does not configure the Couchbase cluster, so there's a few extra steps required to get up and running.
 Here's how to do that:

 - Load the Couchbase admin page at `http://localhost:8091`